 The operation to repair your macular hole is known as a vitrectomy and usually takes around an hour to complete.
 The procedure will be supervised by an experienced surgeon, who will either perform the surgery themselves or oversee a more junior surgeon who might undertaker part or all of the operation.

-Aside from avoiding trauma, there is nothing that can be done to avoid developing a macula hole.
-Unfortunately good nutrition and living an active lifestyle do not contribute to the formation of a macula hole.
+Aside from avoiding trauma, there is nothing that can be done to avoid developing a macular hole.
+Unfortunately, good nutrition and living an active lifestyle do not contribute to the formation of a macular hole.

-Receiving an annual eye exam is still the best way of detecting a macula hole in its developing stage.
+Receiving an annual eye exam is still the best way of detecting a macular hole in its developing stage.